Redwood Falls mail (Redwood Falls, Minn.) 1869-1873 Browse the title

 In 1927, Bess Wilson sold the Redwood Gazette to W.E.
 Barnes and Howard M. Fredrickson.
 By the 1930s, she was writing for the Minneapolis Journal, and she moved to Los Angeles in 1938 and began a career at the Los Angeles Times.
 She served for many years as the editor of the Women’s Organizations section of that newspaper, in which many of her articles also appeared.

 At the Redwood Gazette, Frederickson quickly left and was replaced as editor by Bert E. Marsh and Esther Davis Stensvad and, later, Scott Schoen, and the new Gazette Publishing Co. was formed.
 Under this direction, the Gazette continued its local focus.
-The Redwood Gazette merged with the Redwood County Sun following its May 2, 1940 issue, becoming the Redwood Gazette and Redwood County Sun.
-In 1950, the paper’s name reverted to the Redwood Gazette, and it continues to be published semi-weekly today.
+The Redwood Gazette merged with the Redwood County Sun following its May 2, 1940 issue, becoming the Redwood Gazette and Redwood County Sun, published semi-weekly.
+In 1950, the paper’s name reverted to the Redwood Gazette, and it continues to be published today.

 The Redwood Falls Sun was published weekly between June 1910 and October 1928 when it was renamed Redwood County Sun.